Ceefour18/HMPV/README.md

 This project features an interactive AI-powered chatbot designed to answer questions about the  Human Metapneumovirus (hMPV).
-Leveraging the capabilities of LLM and retrieval-augmented generation (RAG), the chatbot provides accurate, up-to-date, and context-aware responses on Human
+Leveraging the capabilities of LLM and retrieval-augmented generation (RAG), the chatbot provides accurate, up-to-date, and context-aware responses